Today on the agenda

 I used these as journaling prompts a few years ago (when I was also going through an anti-male phase, though these are certainly not biased that way.

-LadyQ
+9. LadyQ Avatar

 1) locating good card decks unrelated to tarot for writers whose religious beliefs would not permit them to own tarot cards;